Achievable logoAchievable logo

 • Average duration of unemployment*

 *Keep in mind the differences between initial unemployment claims (a leading indicator), the unemployment rate (a coincident indicator), and the average duration of unemployment (a lagging indicator).
-Don’t worry too much about analyzing them - just know which is leading, coincident, and lagging.
-Test writers are known to pick on similar topics (e.g., the various ways to measure unemployment) to determine if you understand the differences.
+Don’t worry too much about analyzing them - focus on which measure is leading, coincident, and lagging.
+Test writers often use similar topics (like different ways to measure unemployment) to check whether you understand these distinctions.

 Economic market structures